| The

 put all the 4's together.
 So we toyed with it and had it sort by ZIP code,

+then the streets lined up the way we wanted them to."
 Another problem, says Wojnarowski, was the inability to turn off some functions.

 Salespeople accidentally deleted all their records.
 Another in a series of

-Corey McCoy, an account manager with Kent Automotive in Cleveland,
+quick calls to ISD's technical department solved the problem.
+Field Feedback Corey McCoy, an account manager with Kent Automotive in Cleveland,

 OH, was typical of many field salespeople whose job it is to find new business.

 He was also Klein's target user for the new system.
+Spending

 80 percent of his time in the field, McCoy was used to lugging around a small